 - deter future non-compliance;

-- encourage the effective use of compliance systems; and
+- encourage the effective use of compliance systems.

-The use of the word 'suppliers' in the Enforcement Policy is, for the purposes of the Enforcement Policy, intended to include all wholesale or retail suppliers of tobacco products, but shall not include manufacturers of tobacco products or related entities of manufacturers involved in the distribution or supply of tobacco products to arms-length wholesale or retail suppliers.
+The use of the word 'suppliers' in the Enforcement Policy is, for the purposes of the Enforcement Policy, intended to include all wholesale and retail suppliers of tobacco products, but shall not include importers/manufacturers of tobacco products or related entities of manufacturers involved in the distribution or supply of tobacco products to arms-length wholesale or retail suppliers.

-5. Enforcement optionsNot every contravention of the TPP Legislation must be prosecuted.
-A range of enforcement options are available, from education and warnings through to civil or criminal proceedings.
-These options are:
+5. Enforcement optionsNot every contravention of the TPP legislation must be prosecuted, or attract an enforcement outcome.
+A range of compliance and enforcement options are available, including:

 - notice of alleged non-compliance;